 Introduction to point-set topology emphasizing connectedness, compactness, separation properties, continuity, homeomorphisms and metric and Euclidean spaces.
 Prerequisite: MA 237N or CS 150M.

 Initial and boundary value problems.
 Separation of variables, d'Alembert solution, Green's functions, Fourier series, Bessel functions, Legendre polynomials, Laplace transforms and numerical methods.
 Prerequisite: MA 234N.

 MA 422: Mathematical Logic

 Topics include Propositional and Predicate Calculus, Recursion Theory, set Theory, Godel's completeness Theorem and Godel's Incompleteness Theorems.
 This course does not fulfill the Natural Science Academic Area requirement.
-Prerequisite: MA 132M or PL 345H and Junior/Senior standing.
+Prerequisite: MA 237N or CS 150M or PL 210M.

 MA 433: Real Analysis I

 First in two-course sequence covering point-set topology, limits, continuity, derivatives, functions of bounded variation, Riemann-Stieltjes integrals, infinite series, function spaces and sequences of functions.
-Prerequisite: MA 233M.
+Prerequisite: MA 237N or CS150M.